devichand579/Instance_seg_teeth/README.md

 This repository contains the implementation and dataset related to the paper [Instance Segmentation and Teeth Classification in Panoramic X-rays](https://arxiv.org/abs/2406.03747), submitted to Expert Systems with Applications Journal.

+- 🔥 UFBA-425 Dataset featured in Roboflow - 100 Benchmark for the year of 2025.
+Find it [here](https://universe.roboflow.com/rf100-vl-fsod/ufba-425-asgxh-fsod-djrs)

 ## Dataset